EngBett/UNT-INFO5717-Fall2019/README.md

 # UNT-INFO5717-Fall2019
 This repository includes the source the examples in the textbooks and other codes that will be mentioned for the course

+Lesson 4:
+Learning Objectives:
+(1) Describe the major components of an entity-relationship model
+(2) Create entity-relationship models based on user requirements or real-world information
+(3) Describe major python modules and use them when needed in writing python programs
+(4) Use files to store information, and process information stored in files

 Lesson 3:
 Learning Objectives: